MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profiles.md

 ## OEMConfig

-[OEMConfig](android-oem-configuration-overview.md) is a standard that allows OEMs (original equipment manufacturers) and EMMs (enterprise mobility management) to build and support OEM-specific features in a standardized way on Android Enterprise devices.
+On Android Enterprise devices, [OEMConfig](android-oem-configuration-overview.md) is a standard that allows OEMs (original equipment manufacturers) and EMMs (enterprise mobility management) to build and support OEM-specific features in a standardized way.
 With OEMConfig, an OEM creates a schema that defines OEM-specific management features, and embeds it in an app uploaded to Google Play.
-Intune reads the schema from the app, allows Intune administrators to configure the settings in the schema.
+Intune reads the schema from the app, and allows Intune administrators to configure the settings in the schema.

 This feature supports: